qualk/SubjectiveDocs/docs/community-guidelines.md

 By verifying in the community, you agree to our Subjective community guidelines.
 Community guidelines are subject to change with notification.

 ## Behaviour
+Treat everyone with respect.
-Explicit and derogatory behaviour, harrassment, and spam has no place in our community.
+Explicit and derogatory behaviour, harrassment, and spam has no place in our community, and it isn't the place for self-promotion or advertising.

 Violations of these rules will be reviewed on a case by case basis.

 ## Safety